microsoft/vscode-java-test/extension/README.md

 ## Supported VSCode settings

 - `java.test.report.position`: Specify where to show the test report.
 Supported values are `sideView`, `currentView`.
 The default value is `sideView`.
+- `java.test.settings.enableTestCodeLens`: enable the code lens provider for the test and debug buttons over test entry points, defaults to `true`.

 ## Requirements